retched/ZC-USPSRestful/README.md

 This module provides ZenCart sellers the ability to offer United States Postal Service (USPS) shipping rates to their customers during checkout.
 This is done by pulling the rates directly from the USPS RestAPI.

-This module supports ZenCart versions 1.5.8 onward innately.
-Work is being done to allow the module to work with ZenCart 1.5.7. ([Read the first FAQ](#does-this-module-support-zencart-157-and-before) below)
+This module will work with most recent versions of ZenCart using PHP 7 or PHP 8.
+It has been tested with Zencart 1.5.5 and onward up to 2.1.0.

-## Version
+## Module Version

 - Last Stable Release: 0.2.0
 _Released January 17, 2025 for ZenCart 2.1.0._
-Has been tested with ZenCart 2.0.0 and ZenCart 2.1.0

-Next Version Number: 1.0.0
+- Next Version Number: 1.0.0

-### Version History
+### Version/Release History

-- 0.0.0
-  _Development version.
-This version contains an incomplete thought and should not be used in production unless you are absolutely sure what you are doing.._
-- 0.1.0
-  First "release".
-- 0.2.0
-  Various bugfixing including the reintroduction of First Class Mail Package International Service to the quote pool.
 - 1.0.0 _(in development)_
   A LOT of changes.
 Including readding the min/max weight boxes from USPS, bugfixing the display of rates and quotes, adding error messages in the backend, bugfixed bad API returns, cleaned up repository as a whole.
+Changes to allow the module to work with PHP8 and PHP7 based ZenCarts.
+(At least ZenCart 1.5.x or ZenCart 2.x and newer.)
+- 0.2.0
+  Various bugfixing including the reintroduction of First Class Mail Package International Service to the quote pool.
+- 0.1.0
+  First "release".
+- 0.0.0
+  _Development version.
+This version contains an incomplete thought and should not be used in production unless you are absolutely sure what you are doing.
+The version from the [ZenCart was only a placeholder](https://www.zen-cart.com/showthread.php?230478-pluginID-of-yet-to-be-submitted-encapsulated-plugin).
+Pulling from the Repository is not recommended._

 ## Additional Links